lockbook/lockbook/docs/cli.md

 This page is a tour and task guide.
 Prefer `--help` when you need every option.

 Tab completion is a core part of the CLI: it completes subcommands and expands paths and IDs from your Lockbook tree.
-Spending a minute to [set completions up](#completions) for your shell is worth it—without them, the CLI is much harder to navigate.
+Spending a minute to [set completions up](#completions) for your shell is worth it -- without them, the CLI is much harder to navigate.

 ## Quick start
 **New account**